A 12 Step B2B Brand Strategy Guide for 2020

 Table of Contents1.
 Clear Away the Clutter2.
-Dare to be Distinct3.
+Brand Positioning - Dare to be Distinct3.
 Pounce on Your Purpose4.
-Welcome We5.
+Internal Marketing - Welcome We5.
 Delight by Design6.
 Perfect Pithy7.
 Engage Employees First8.
 Cultivate Customer Champions9.
-Sell Through Service10.
+B2B Content Marketing - Sell Through Service10.
 Measure What Matters11.
 Automate Attentively12.
-Test to Triumph13.
-In Conclusion
+Marketing Experiments - Test to TriumphFrequently Asked Questions about B2B Brand Strategy

 In this special report, we’ll detail 12 ways you can simplify your overall B2B marketing efforts, while also answering some of the common questions people ask about B2B brand strategy.
 But before we do our deeper dive, and in the spirit of keeping things simple, let’s start with the most basic question.